entria/react-native-fontawesome/README.md

   parseIconName
 } from 'react-native-fontawesome';

-const correctIconName = parseIconName('fas fa-chevron-left') // will be parsed to chevronLeft
+const validIcon = parseIconName('fas fa-chevron-left') // will be parsed to chevronLeft

-// So you can use it like this:
+// So anywhere you used to use Icons.tasks (or some other icon name) you can now just use the returned icon.
-Icons[correctIconName]
+// validIcon in this example... parseIconName internally returns an Icons[parsedIconName]

 ```

 You can use that in some cases when you store the icon from web in you database and then you use dynamically in your mobile.